Studies: Traumatic Brain Injury Connection With Energy Drinks

 High Likelihood of Brain Injury When Overdosing on these Drinks?

-These students showed a double-figure on the likelihood of having energy drinks in the past year.
-Also, their double-figures were in comparison to other students who had also received traumatic brain injuries, but because of scuffles, fights, and other accidents.
+These students showed a double figure on the likelihood of having energy drinks in the past year.
+Their double figures were compared to other students who had also received traumatic brain injuries but because of scuffles, fights, and other accidents.

-Gabriela pointed out an important aspect referring to the marketing campaigns that often conducted by the makers of the energy drinks.
+Gabriela pointed out an important aspect of energy drink makers’ marketing campaigns.
 Also, she thinks that sports often drive these campaigns.
 And she says they are often sponsoring sports events as well.
-What this means is that energy drinks attract teens to play games, and their association with sports makes teens drink more.
+This means that energy drinks attract teens to play games, and their association with sports makes teens drink more.

 Gabriela pointed out that the use of energy drinks and alcohol in teens is not automatic.
 And she also discussed research that showed drinking coffee could prohibit feeling alcohol use.
-She also pointed out the fact that teens taking energy drinks as a mixture with alcohol are causing massive damage to their health.
+She also pointed out that teens taking energy drinks as a mixture of alcohol are causing massive damage to their health.

 Double Danger of Mixing Booze With Redbull?

 The effects of energy drinks might not be significant on their bodies.
 But when they combine energy drinks with alcohol, the effects are formidable to their brains.
 She even said that the results of combining alcohol with energy drinks are not just physical but also emotional in nature.
-Gabriela also brought our attention to the fact that the brains of people are still in the development stage between 20 and 30 years of age.
+Gabriela also brought to our attention that people’s brains are still developing between 20 and 30.

-Gabriela clarified no easy way exists to clearly draw a connection between traumatic brain injuries and energy drinks.
+Gabriela clarified that no easy way exists to draw a connection between traumatic brain injuries and energy drinks.
 She said that we need to perform more experiments and studies to have a definite conclusion.

 The trend of having energy drinks in the young generation is quite high in the US.
-And this is why it is expected the energy drink industry will have a massive boost in the coming times.
-According to an estimate, within five years, the energy drink making companies will earn roughly $27 billion every year.
-So by the end of five years, the market for energy drinks would have grown by 11% quickly.
+And this is why the energy drink industry is expected to have a massive boost in the coming times.
+According to an estimate, energy drink-making companies will earn roughly $27 billion every year within five years.
+By the end of five years, the energy drink market would have quickly grown by 11%.
 But this trend was only one side of the story.
-On the one hand, experts say these drinks are bad for kids, and on the other hand, we have people representing the beverage industry saying it’s all good.
+On the one hand, experts say these drinks are bad for kids; on the other hand, we have people representing the beverage industry saying it’s all good.

 During the comments, they also quoted the EFSA. (“European Food Safety Authority“).
 They said that this authority has conducted and declared these drinks entirely safe.
 They even said that their drinks contain much less caffeine than a cup of coffee.
 Even the American Bar Association (“ABA”) has taken a stand against providing kids with these beverages.

-The officials from the association also said that beverage companies take all the measures they can to ensure that their ingredients and drinks meet the standards set by the federal bodies.
+The association officials also said that beverage companies take all the measures to ensure that their ingredients and drinks meet the federal bodies’ standards.
 There are other points of view.
-Gabriela is of the opinion that the effects are both positive and adverse.
+Gabriela believes that the effects are both positive and adverse.
 It would likely be wrong to say these drinks cause any ill effects on people’s health yet.
 But equal responsibility remains with these companies not to associate these drinks with sports.
 If you are curious or suffered a loss from ingesting energy drinks, our charismatic, Los Angeles personal injury attorney is standing by to listen to your side.
 Serious injury victims can contact our accident attorneys by calling (213) 596-9642 or using our convenient online contact form.